lt2710/Bank-Marketing-Machine-Learning/Stata-cleaning/README.md

 Write a program in Stata that answers the following questions:

 •	What percent of cases discharged from a LTCH in 2016 met the new criteria?

+## Deliverable
+A [stata do file](https://github.com/lt2710/Pet-projects/blob/master/Stata-cleaning/Stata_data_preparation.do) to produce the desired calculation